 The founders appeared around the globe and on TV shows such as The Johnny Carson Show, Sesame Street, Muppet Show and The Red Skelton Show.

 In 1979, the troupe embarked on what was to be their last tour of Switzerland.
 Travel, performing and management were all taking their toll.
 In 1980, the trio took a break: a year’s vacation, then a year on hiatus.
-This period also saw the birth of Floriana Frassetto’s daughter Melanya.

 The three artistes reconvened in May 1981 with new ideas.
 This was the starting point for a new period of activity.
 In 1982, the company acquired a studio at the Rote Fabrik in Zurich.
 They worked on new projects.
 New routines included the 13-foot octopus and the two big hands.
 A new type of performance emerged with a brand new aesthetic.